 Establish a ‘National Industrial Strategy Advisory Commission’ with an annual Industrial Strategy progress report to build political consensus and certainty, addressing a UK weakness.

 Thomas joined ResPublica in 2016, having completed his Master’s degree in Foreign Policy at the University of Leiden in the Netherlands.
 Prior to this Thomas worked for over a year in public affairs handling corporate accounts across energy, tech, transport...

-Jake Sumner joined ResPublica in January 2017 as Senior Associate, Industrial Strategy.
-He has more than 20 years’ experience of public policy, campaigns and projects in national, regional and local government.
-He served as Chief Political Adviser and Chief of...
+Jake Sumner is an Associate at ResPublica .
+He was previously our Senior Associate for Industrial Strategy upon joining us in January 2017.
+He has more than 20 years’ experience of public policy, campaigns and projects in national, regional and...

 020 3857 8310

 For media enquiries, please email:

 ResPublica is the trading name of The ResPublica Partnership Limited